 You must test them.
 But, you may also choose not to.

-The fact that we ask these questions to ourselves or some other person means that we’re looking for some answer that makes us not commit on something.
+The fact that we ask these questions of ourselves or of others means that we’re looking for an answer that allows us to not commit on something.
 Or that makes other people commit.

-When your boss asks us how much time we need to finish something, he or she is trying to make us commit to the project schedule.
+When a boss asks us how much time we need to finish something, he or she is trying to make us commit to the project schedule.

-When we ask on the internet if we should have 100% coverage, we are looking for an answer saying we don’t need to – or that we only need 80%.
+When we ask on the internet if we should have 100% coverage, truthfully, we are looking for an answer that tells us we don’t need to – or that we only need 80% coverage.

 There’s always a fight between dogmatic and pragmatic people.
-If you’re a dogmatic developer you probably follows a TDD process without skipping any steps.
+If you’re a dogmatic developer you probably follow a TDD process without skipping any steps.

-If you are a pragmatic developer you probably have your own version of TDD in which you simply skip some steps because you think it’s not necessary.
+If you are a pragmatic developer you probably have your own version of TDD in which you simply skip some steps because you think they are not necessary.

 Both approaches are okay.
-You can use TDD with skipping steps.
+You can use TDD and skip steps.
 Or you can have only 80% test coverage.
-As long as you keep in mind we should not set any limit in quality just because that means more work for you.
+As long as you keep in mind that we should not set any limit on quality just because that means more work for you.

-I believe limits in quality should only be set by situations we can’t control.
+I believe limits on quality should only be set by situations we can’t control.